Preston-Landers/concurrent-log-handler/README.md

 ## Change Log ##

+- 0.9.10: Fix inadvertent lock sharing when forking Thanks to @eriktews for this fix

 - 0.9.9: Fix Python 2 compatibility broken in last release

 - 0.9.8: Bug fixes and permission features